MasteryEducation/SecuritiesExamsMastery.ca/content/_index.md

 ---

-## 1-Week Free Trial • Unlock 8,000 Questions
+## Unlock 8,000 Exam-Style Questions with a FREE Trial!

+**Get a head start on your exam prep!
+For new subscribers, all premium app features are unlocked:**

-All premium app features are **FREE** in your first week.
-Access the complete 8,000-question bank, including in-depth, vignette-style items, detailed rationales, and advanced analytics.
-Cancel anytime during the free trial to avoid subscription fees.
+* **7-Day FREE Trial (Quarterly & Annual):** Explore our full 8,000-question bank, including in-depth, vignette-style items, detailed explanations, and advanced analytics.

-### Simple, Flexible Subscriptions
-- CA$39.00 Monthly
-- CA$99.99 Quarterly
-- CA$294.99 Yearly
-**► First Week FREE!** Cancel anytime.
+* **3-Day FREE Trial (Monthly):** Try our monthly plan and experience the difference.

+**Cancel anytime during your free trial to avoid subscription fees.**

+### Choose Your Plan:

+* **CA$14.00 Monthly:** Our most flexible plan, with a 3-day FREE trial for new subscribers.
+* **CA$39.99 Quarterly:** Get 3 months of access with a 7-day FREE trial for new subscribers.
+* **CA$129.99 Yearly:** Best value!
+Enjoy a full year of access with a 7-day FREE trial for new subscribers.

+**Start your FREE trial today and supercharge your exam preparation!**

 ---

 ## Why Choose Our CSC® Exam Prep Tools?

 ### 1) 5,000 Free Questions On Our Website
-Explore topic-specific quizzes (10 questions per page) to practice key concepts from both Volume 1 and Volume 2 of the Canadian Securities Course.
+Explore topic-specific quizzes (10 questions per webpage **right here on this website, FREE!**) to practice key concepts from both Volume 1 and Volume 2 of the Canadian Securities Course.
 Get free, basic explanations after each question.

 ### 2) 8,000 Advanced Questions in the App
 Upgrade to the app for deeper, scenario-based and vignette-style queries.
 Tackle exam-level difficulty with step-by-step clarifications you can read instantly, even offline.